“Why Should I Try Pellet Smoking?”

-Since electronics are used, pellet grills do require electricity to run.
-So that limits their ability to be used in situations where power is a commodity.
-However, I’ve seen pellet grills run on battery packs in competition.
+Since electronics are used for features like the digital control, pellet grills do require electricity to run.
+This limits their ability to be used in situations where power is a commodity.
+However, I’ve seen pellet grills run on battery packs in competitions.
 Nonetheless, the requirement for electricity can be perceived as a negative.

 Most pellet grills can reach a temperature of 500 degrees.
 This does allow you to sear, but the best searing happens at 600-700 degrees.
-To achieve this it is recommended to use a product like Grill Grates to help create a better sear.
-Including this in the list of cons is arguable in my opinion, but I included it to be completely upfront.
+To achieve this, it is recommended that you use a product like Grill Grates to help create a better sear.
+Including this in the list of cons is arguable, in my opinion, but I included it to be completely upfront.

 Quality Makes the Difference

 There isn’t another grilling platform that offers the mix of flavor, convenience and flexibility that pellet grills do.
-They are absolutely the ease of gas, but with the flavor benefits of charcoal or wood.
+They offer all the ease of gas, but with the flavor benefits of charcoal or wood.

-Give a pellet grill a try & I know you’re going to love it.
-Nothing compares to the great taste of a wood smoked meal.
+Give a pellet grill a try and I know you’re going to love it.
+Nothing compares to the great taste of a wood-smoked meal.